mansim07/datamesh-templates/metadata-tagmanager/README.md

 **Service Account**:
-A service account that has access to the DLP results table and access to create tags for the data assert.
+A service account that has access to the DLP results table and access to create tags for the data entities.

 # Development
 Contributing